rockiger/akiee/backlog.md

 ## BUG Task-Change throws Error, if Task has an URL in it's headline

+## TODO As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor

 ## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.

 ## TODO As a User I want the buttons to represent the state of nw, that I what view I am seeing rigth now.